 ‘I said: call Linn.
 She’s her best friend, maybe she knows where she is?’

-‘I did.
-I called Jesper immediately this morning, but she wasn’t there.
+‘I already have.
+I called her father immediately this morning, but she wasn’t there.
 And I believe he told the truth.’

-Taïga has spent her day walking around in the woods, finally ending up on a bench in Hazy Embers Park.
+Taïga has spent the night at the bus station and the day walking around in the woods, finally ending up on a bench in Hazy Embers Park.

 ‘Good evening, M. Sandstrom.’